why

 SUMM AI: Does AI enable inclusive communication?

-Official language is difficult.
+Administrative language is difficult.
 However, notices and forms from our authorities must be understood by all citizens.
-That's what plain and easy language is for.
+That's why we have simple and easy language.
 And people who want to make the world more accessible: One of them is Vanessa Theel, CRO and co-founder of the Munich-based start-up SUMM AI.
-With her "Google Translate" for Easy Language, she works with companies and administrations in Germany to enable participation.
+With her "Google translator" for easy-to-understand language, she works with companies and administrations in Germany to enable participation.

-Why does easy-to-understand language benefit everyone and not just the impaired target group?
+Why does everyone benefit from easy-to-understand language and not just the target group with disabilities?
 Why do we deliberately create barriers through language?
-And can AI change everything from one day to the next – and does that even make sense?
+And can AI change everything overnight - and does that even make sense?

-This episode is published as part of the Creative Bureaucracy Festival – the festival for innovative administration.
+This episode is part of the Creative Bureaucracy Festival - the festival for innovative administration.

 Episode 05